Talent vs Skill : There’s a Clear Winner

 How do we know that Skills, Qualifications and Experience have failed as measures of human ability?

-We can answer this question in a single statistic: 70% of employees either hate their jobs (actively disengaged) or resent their jobs (partly disengaged).
+We can answer this question in a single statistic: 70% of employees in the US either hate their jobs (actively disengaged) or resent their jobs (partly disengaged).
 This figure has been reported by Deloitte, Gallup and many other researchers.

 Skills, Qualifications and Experience (SQE) are the old guard of the recruitment and organization building process.
 They have been around for hundreds of years and their position has rarely been threatened.
 They are therefore as closely linked with the outcomes of their use as it is possible to be.